Restoration

 English Garden

 Construction on the English Garden began in winter 2022 and was completed in winter 2023.
-Scope of work for this phase included:
+This phase of work included:

 • Restoring the distinctive bluestone pavers